7.7 Child Death Review Process

 - Download the HIPS Child Death Overview Panel Privacy Notice

 - Download the HIPS CDOP Arrangements Agreed on 27 June 2019

 National Child Mortality Database

 The National Child Mortality Database (NCMD) is a repository of data relating to all children’s deaths in England.
-It enables more detailed analysis and interpretation of all data arising from the child death review process, to ensure that lessons are learned following a child’s death that learning is widely shared, and that actions are taken, locally and nationally, to reduce child mortality.
+It is the only statutory mechanism for reporting all child deaths and it enables more detailed analysis and interpretation of all data arising from the child death review process, to ensure that lessons are learned following a child’s death that learning is widely shared, and that actions are taken, locally and nationally, to reduce child mortality.